Azure/onboarding-guidance/windows/Module 0/L1-Azure101.md

 This presentation provides an overview of Microsoft Azure.
 After this presentation you will understand the services Microsoft is providing as part of the Azure Cloud Platform.

 # Learning objectives
-After completing the exercises in this module, you will be able to:
+After completing the exercises in this module, you will be familiar with:
 * Basic concepts of cloud computing
 * Overview of the various Azure Services
 * Deeper view of Azure Infrastructure services
-* Walkthrough the Azure Portal
+* Azure Portal

 # Prerequisite
 None